 Most vehicles have a thin layer of tin over them which prevents the vehicle from rusting.
 This is great on a car however it is not necessary when a vehicle is being scrapped and recycled, and so the thin layer of tin is removed.
 This is done by a process called ‘detinning’ and happens by placing the scrap in a hot caustic soda solution which dissolves the tin coating.
 Once this has been done the tin can then be recovered in a variety of ways, including; evaporation and crystallisation using sodium stannate, electrolysis or using hydrous stannic oxide and acid.

-When recycling a vehicle through our service you don’t have to worry about this, or any other fees, as we ensure that disposing of your end of life vehicle never costs you a penny – we take an administration fee from the money offered for your old car!
+When recycling a vehicle through our service you don’t have to worry about this, or any other fees, as we ensure that disposing of your end of life vehicle never costs you a penny.
+To cover the costs of processing your vehicle we do take an admin fee, but this comes from the value of the vehicle and is not a charge to you.
 Giveacar is proudly transparent and here to help at every stage of your donation.